-The format of the information on the disk is defined in clause 13.
-Clause 31 specifies the requirements for the signals from recorded grooves on both layers, as obtained when using the Reference Drive as defined in clause 9.
+The format of the information on the disk is defined in Clause 13.
+Clause 31 specifies the requirements for the signals from recorded marks on both layers, as obtained when using the Reference Drive as defined in Clause 9.

-This clause 31 specifies the average quality of the recorded information.
+This Clause 31 specifies the average quality of the recorded information.
 Local deviations from the specified values, called defects, can cause tracking errors or errors in the Data fields.
 These errors are covered by Clause 33 and Section 7.